-If you have a difficult time documenting income with 1040 taxes, you are a prime candidate for an "alternative income" loan.
+If you have a difficult time qualifying or documenting income with your 1040 tax returns, you are a prime candidate for an "alternative income" loan.

 Advantages for the Borrower